Checkered flag style icon representing the Indianapolis 500

 8:00 am start

-The day before the Indy 500 is known as Legends Day and there’s plenty to see and do.
-Saturday is your chance to snag an autograph from your favorite driver, as all 33 Indy 500 starters begin the day with an Autograph Session.
-Be sure to get there early as space is limited.
+Legends Day – The day before the Indy 500 is known as Legends Day and there’s plenty to see and do.
+Saturday is your chance to snag an autograph from your favorite driver, as all 33 Indy 500 starters begin the day with an Autograph Session in Pagoda Plaza.
+If you’re hoping for autographs, plan to arrive when the gates open at 8:00 am.
+Space is limited and autograph lines will close once they reach capacity.

-From the autograph session, the drivers will head to the public Drivers’ Meeting, where they will receive their final instructions as well as their starter’s rings, and watch as various awards are presented.
-Following the Drivers’ Meeting, there are usually autograph sessions with veteran drivers.
+From the autograph session, the drivers will head to the public Drivers’ Meeting, where they will receive their final instructions along with their starter’s rings, and watch as various awards are presented.
+Following the Drivers’ Meeting, there are autograph sessions with veteran drivers, which require a wristband.
+A very limited number of these wristbands are available at 8:00am Saturday morning in Pagoda Plaza.

 Gates Open – 8:00 am